 The Technical Details

-The dedicated servers I use are housed in major data centers under contract with Hivelocity – a company that provides and supports servers for firms with mission-critical applications.
-If there was ever an issue with a server, Hivelocity has staff available 24/7 to address an issue.
-Server health is also monitored by an external service provider who will send immediate alerts if any abnormal activity is detected (a summary of uptime status can be seen here).
-Public cloud providers (such as AWS) are used to supplement dedicated servers in some scenarios.
-Want to see what the inside of a data center looks like?
-Take a virtual tour here.
+The servers I use are housed in major data centers under contract with major cloud infrastructure companies.
+If there was ever an issue with a server, these companies have staff available 24/7 to address an issue.
+Server health is also monitored by an external service provider who will send immediate alerts if any abnormal activity is detected.
+Server uptime can be monitored at the links below.